You can apply to as many further study courses as you like.

 Top tips on preparing for interviews

 For most Masters courses you will be offered a place based on your application and degree classification.
 For a PhD place, however, you will be invited to a formal or informal interview with your future supervisor/s.
 It’s important that you prepare well for your interview.
-Careers Network can offer you a practice interview to boost your confidence.
+You can apply for a practice interview, with Careers Network, to boost your confidence.

 The following tips will help you prepare and manage the interview successfully: